SDarkra1/TF2-Hud-Reference/2-LISTS/Filelist.md

 casualrankpanel.res | **Rank panel specifics for casual menu** casualwelcomedialog.res | *No longer in use* charinfoarmorysubpanel.res | **Mann co.
 Catalog**
-charinfoloadoutsubpanel.res | **Main loadout menu, contains buttons for each TF2 class as well as backpack, crafting, catalog, trading and warpaints** charinfopanel.res | **Loadout pages header and footer** chatpopup.res | **Party popup messages** cheatdetectiondialog.res | **Dialog displayed when a player gets detected with cheats**
+charinfoloadoutsubpanel.res | **Main loadout menu, contains buttons for each TF2 class as well as backpack, crafting, catalog, trading, and warpaints** charinfopanel.res | **Loadout pages header and footer** chatpopup.res | **Party popup messages** cheatdetectiondialog.res | **Dialog displayed when a player gets detected with cheats**